ouboumour/blogging/DevOps/ls/ls.md

 ```bash
 ls <TARGET_PATH>
 ```
+By default, the ls output is alphabetically ordered.

 #### Show file names inside a target path + metadata for each
 #### Show file names inside a target path + metadata for each